naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 none

 == Changelog ==

+= 1.0.6 =
+* Added the width parameter to customize the size of the PayPal button.

 = 1.0.5 =
 * Added the color parameter to customize the color of the PayPal button.